DataSF/housing-data-hub/data-browser/financing-and-development/_posts/2014-01-01-projects-by-status.md

 source: "Mayor's Office of Housing and Community Development."
 yLabel: Projects
 ---
 The Mayor’s Office of Housing and Community Development (MOHCD) and the Office of Community Investment and Infrastructure (OCII) provide financing to support the development of low-income rental housing.
 City funds are usually combined with state and federal funds to extend the City’s contribution.
-The chart below shows the number of projects that have received City financing whether they are completed, under construction or in predevelopment, i.e. the planning phase before construction.
+The chart below shows the number of projects that have received City financing whether they are in predevelopment, under construction, or completed.